marqroldan/notifee/docs-react-native/react-native/docs/events.md

 Once the initial notification has been consumed with a call to `getInitialNotification`, it is removed.
 If the app re-opens before the initial notification has been consumed (e.g. the user manual closing & reopening), it will not be available.

+## iOS and `react-native-firebase` and data-only messages
+Instead of `getInitialNotification()` you will have to use the `onForegroundEvent()` and register a listener for you to immediately handle the notification that opened the app.